WIII (FM)

-WIII (99.9 MHz), branded as I-100, is a commercial FM radio station licensed to Cortland, New York, and serving Central New York.
-WIII has a classic rock radio format, with some post-2000 rock songs occasionally heard.
+WIII (99.9 FM), branded as I-100, is a commercial radio station licensed to Cortland, New York, United States, and serving Central New York with a classic rock format as "I 100".
 It is owned by Saga Communications, and operates as part of its Cayuga Radio Group.

-WIII has an effective radiated power (ERP) of 26,000 watts.
 Programming is also heard on 250-watt FM translator W262AD at 100.3 MHz in Ithaca, New York.